LenderHub/services/README.md

 the `LHP\Services\Contracts\ExecutesCommand` abstract class and define the event it emits as a static property and a method `executeCommand` that receives the payload of the command.

+Command handlers should be registered in `config/lhp-services.php` in order to automatically be handled by the package.

 ### Sending Commands from SSO

 The `LHP\Services\Contracts\SendsCommands` interface needs to be implemented on whichever `ServiceApi` child class needs to send commands.